 Filing a Complaint with the Board

 The Board only investigates written complaints submitted on the official complaint forms.
 Each veterinarian is required to display a notice that indicates how and to whom complaints are filed.
 Requests for information about filing a complaint may come by phone, be written, or e-mailed.
 If the person wishes to make a complaint, a complaint form and a general information brochure will be sent that explains the jurisdiction of the Board, an overview of the process, and instructions on how to complete the complaint form.
-When the completed form is received, within 5 days the complainant is sent a confirmation letter confirming receipt of the complaint and a second brochure that explains the complaint resolution process more fully.
-A similar letter and brochure is sent to the veterinarian along with a copy of the complaint and a request that the veterinarian respond to the complaint.
-Parties in a complaint are informed of the status of the complaint at least every 45 days.
-To receive a complaint form, you may call (800) 821-3205.
+When the completed form is received, the complainant is sent a confirmation letter confirming receipt of the complaint.
+To receive a complaint form, you may call (512) 305-7555 or toll free (800) 821-3205.
 The complaint form may also be found on our website.

 Licensing and Examinations

-License Verifications - Written requests for license verification will be met within 5 business days; none more than 10 days.
+License Verifications - Written requests for license verification will be met within 10 days.
 Telephone requests are provided at the time of the call.

-Processing of License renewals - License renewal certificates will be sent to the licensee within 3 business days of receipt of the completed renewal form and correct payment.
-None will be sent more than 5 business days after receipt, unless extraordinary circumstances arise.
+Processing of License renewals - License renewal certificates will be sent to the licensee within 10 business days of receipt of the completed renewal form and correct payment.

 Examination Results - Results are mailed to applicants within 14 days from the receipt of results, provided all application requirements are met.